 sudo nvme id-ns -H /DEVICE, where DEVICE is the value highlighted in step 2.
 In this case, I picked /dev/nvme0n1p1

-sudo nvme format --labf=1 /DEVICE, where DEVICE is the value highlighted in step 2.
+sudo nvme format --lbaf=1 /DEVICE, where DEVICE is the value highlighted in step 2.

 As you can see, it successfully formated the device, but now you can’t read the partition anymore.
 To confirm its switched to 4KN, re-run the command from step 5, confirming 4KN is now in use

-7 – BEFORE you reformat this disk, completely turn off your computer and restart.
-In my case, I plan to use it in Windows, so after booting up, the disk shows up blank, and I was able to format a new partition on it.
+4 – BEFORE you reformat this disk, completely turn off your computer and restart.
+In my case, I was able to format a new partition after restart.

 fsutil fsinfo sectorinfo LETTER, where LETTER is the drive letter (in the example below, E:)

-Hope you found this article helpful, and if you find a way to do the entire process in Windows, comment below!
+Hope you found this article helpful, and if you find a way to do the process on Windows, comment below!